'He was going to set her house on fire': Deadly Gresham fire intentionally set, family claims; 10-year-old girl, mother killed

 "I don't know what to do.
 I lost my momma and my sister.
 That's my only sister," said Tieashia Stinson, the victims' daughter and sister.

 The loss is a devastating one.
-Relatives identified the mother and daughter as Ieashia and Porsche Ford.
+Relatives identified the victims as Ieashia Ford and her 10-year-old daughter Porsche.

+The pair were sleeping when someone set the house on fire, according to the family.

+"She went back in to get her daughter," Fields said.
+"They passed away in the doorway and she had the baby in her arms."

 Mixed in with the shock, however, is concern that the fire may have been intentionally set, taking place hours after an argument between the mother and an acquaintance relatives said had been harassing her.